paypal/mocca/docs/END_USER_DOCUMENT.md

 1. The Java interface must extend `com.paypal.mocca.client.MoccaClient`
 1. The signature of each GraphQL operation method must:
-   1. Declare a list of parameters containing zero or more parameters to represent the variables section declared in the GraphQL schema of same operation.
-All parameters must be annotated with `com.paypal.mocca.client.annotation.Var`, used to name the variable, plus additional optional configuration.
-The parameter name is not relevant, the GraphQL variable name is defined in the annotation., but its type must be one of the following:
+   1. Have zero or more parameters to represent the variables section declared in the GraphQL schema of same operation.
+All parameters representing a GraphQL variable must be annotated with `com.paypal.mocca.client.annotation.Var`, used to name the variable, plus additional optional configuration.
+The parameter name is not relevant, the GraphQL variable name is defined in the annotation, but its type must be one of the following:
       1. Any primitive type, or primitive wrapper
       1. `java.lang.String`
       1. A POJO following Java beans conventions
-      1. A `java.util.List` whose type can be any of the types mentioned earlier (except primitives)
+      1. A `java.util.List` or `java.util.Optional` whose type can be any of the types mentioned earlier (except primitives)
    1. Declare a return type (it cannot be `void`) analog to the type declared in the GraphQL schema of same operation.
 This return type must be one of the following:
       1. Any primitive type, or primitive wrapper
       1. A DTO
-      1. A `java.util.List` whose type can be a DTO or a primitive wrapper
+      1. A `java.util.List` or `java.util.Optional` whose type can be a DTO or a primitive wrapper
 1. Each GraphQL operation method must be annotated with a `Query` or `Mutation` annotation (from package `com.paypal.mocca.client.annotation`) depending on whether the operation is a GraphQL query or mutation respectively.
 1. The method name should be the same as the GraphQL operation name.
 If a different name is desired for the Java method, then the GraphQL operation name must be set using the `name` attribute in the `Query` or `Mutation` annotation.